wdrbork/allergy-alert/README.md

 # Allergy Alert
-**Version ID:** v1.0.1
+**Version ID:** v2.0.0

 **Idea and Goals:** Allergy Alert is a web application designed to help users identify the percentage chance that a particular allergen or set of allergens are in a particular food.
 This percentage should be based on as many recipes as possible, and we plan on using as many as 2 million recipes in order to produce accurate results for different queries.

 ## User Manual

 ### High Level Description of Features and Functionality
 Allergy Alert allows users to search for a food item to see how common certain ingredients are in recipes for that item to determine the likelihood that certain ingredients are in a food item.
 The app will display information for recipes that match the users search and the percentage of those recipes that contain different ingredients.
 Users can also input there allergies to the website and on search of a food item, the website will display an alert if one of their allergens is contained in recipes for that food item.
+Users can filter the results based on if allergies are in the recipes are not.

 ### How to Access and Run the Software
 1. Open your favorite web browser